How to Install a Storm Door

 - When everything works, secure the storm door with the remaining screws.

 - Measure from the bottom of the rain cap to the top of the sill on the latch side of the door.

-- Mark the measurement on the side Z-bar and cut with a hack saw.
+- Mark the measurement on the side Z-bar.
+Cut it to length using with a hack saw.

 - Make sure you adjust the cut to match the slope of the sill.

 - Put the handle-side Z-bar in place.
 Maintain a consistent 1/4-inch gap along the entire length of the door.

 Install the Handle Set, Expander Sweep and Door Closer

 - Install the handle set and associated hardware of the new door lock.